 • Coaches/Volunteers are required to report if they test positive for COVID-19, are suspected of being positive for COVID-19, or have been directly exposed to someone who has tested positive for COVID-19.

-• Any player who has tested positive for COVID-19, is suspected of being positive for COVID-19, or has been directly exposed to someone who has tested positive for COVID-19 is required to report that information to directly to the League Administrator at firstname.lastname@example.org
+• Any player who has tested positive for COVID-19 or is suspected of being positive for COVID-19 is required to report that information to directly to the League Administrator at email@example.com

 • If a case of COVID-19 is reported, all staff and players who are believed to have come in contact with that person will be notified.
 Due to privacy issues and HIPPA laws, the identity of that person will remain anonymous.

-• GBA will notify the local health department in the event of a confirmed COVID-19 case.
-In addition, the club may cancel all practices associated with the team/coach for up to 14 days.
+• The club may cancel all practices associated with said team/coach for up to 14 days.

 • Once notified that an individual who has tested positive for COVID-19 has been in close proximity (within 6 feet) of any staff member or player, those staff members and players must adhere to the following protocol:

 • Begin in-home isolation for a 14-day period.